5446-boop/PDF/README.md

 # PDF Highlighter 2.0

-A powerful PyQt5-based PDF viewer and highlighter application that allows searching, highlighting, and managing text in PDF documents with an intuitive interface.
+A PyQt5-based PDF-highlighter application that allows highlighting text in a PDF document.

 ## Features
-- 📄 Load and view PDF files seamlessly
-- 🔍 Advanced text search capabilities
-- 🎨 Customizable highlight colors
-- ⚡ Quick highlight removal with double-click
-- 💾 Save PDFs with highlights preserved
-- 📊 Detailed logging and debug options
-- 🎯 Results table with page numbers and counts
-- ⌨️ Keyboard shortcuts for common actions

 ## Installation